Double Your Business

 For anyone set on self-implementing and who believes it is a good fit, my advice is twofold.
 First, bring your leadership team to see me for 90 minutes at no charge.
 I will show you what the end of the implementation journey should look and feel like, giving you the "box top" of a jigsaw puzzle.
 If you don't know what the completed puzzle looks like, it's nearly impossible to put it together—like trying to solve a puzzle with all the pieces flipped upside down.

 Second, understand that you likely have more influence over what your team says, thinks, and does than you realize.
 Many business owners or CEOs cannot imagine that they might intimidate their leadership team members.
-It's challenging to drive meaningful change as the leader because, about half the time, we are the problem.
+It's challenging to drive meaningful change as a leader because, about half the time, we are the problem.
 An outside facilitator helps in two ways: it allows you, as the leader, to work alongside your team as an equal, and it makes it easier for you not to constantly switch between roles.

 What are the common mistakes business owners make when using EOS tools?